Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 The following shows Filebeat and API-Management in a Kubernetes cluster:
 ![Kubernetes architecture all components](../imgs/kubernetes/all_components_incl_filebeat.png)

 One way to provide Filebeat with the necessary log files of the API gateway is a central volume.
-The API gateways write to this volume and Filebeat reads & streams the corresponding documents/events.
+All API-Gateways write to this volume and Filebeat reads & streams the corresponding documents/events.

-Mount the log volume in the filebeat container using `extraVolumes` and mount it in the correct location using `extraVolumeMounts`.
-You can find sample configuration in Values.yaml.
+Add the log volume into the Filebeat container using `extraVolumes` and mount it in the correct location using `extraVolumeMounts`.
+You can find sample configuration in values.yaml.

-Other variants are possible, but have not yet been tested.
+Other options are possible, but have not yet been tested.

 ## Logstash and Filebeat